a_sync.primitives package

 Parameters:

 value (int) – The value to set the counter to.
-Must be >= the current value.
+Must be strictly greater than the current value.

 Raises: